golanbhupinder/TririgaClient/README.md

 # TririgaClient
-Nodejs Client for Tririga
+Nodejs Client for IBM Tririga

-This is just an example of Calling Tririga SOAP methods with the help of NodeJs
+This is just an example of Calling IBM Tririga SOAP methods with the help of NodeJs

 In this example I have used just a simple SOAP method : getModules